joelbygger/cmake_proj/cmake_proj.md

 cmake -DTSAN=1 ..
 ```

 TSAN can be controlled with additional flags, I think defaults seems ok (as of today), see <https://github.com/google/sanitizers/wiki/ThreadSanitizerFlags>.
+Also see section [About sanitizers](#about-sanitizers).

 ## Incorrect STL usage